 1. Educate yourself:

 Before investing make sure to educate yourself about the ins-and-outs of investing.
 Make sure to understand the different types of investments like Stocks, Bonds, Mutual Funds, ETFs etc. Also, learn about the different styles of investing; short-selling vs long term investing.
 Learn what type of investing suits your needs, before jumping the gun.
+Look into different brokerages and make sure they’re safe and reliable (see: Is Robinhood Safe?).
 To educate yourself, you can use many different FREE resources like HowTheMarketWorks.com or WallStreetSurvivor.com.